EvilMog99/csy1018-assign1/README.txt

 this implementation included the changing of the image's height and width as well as the div and article's so that the bouarder of roughly 1em could be maintained all around it.

+The links used to navigate around the site have all been successfully implemented and are operational on both PC and mobile devices.
+Furthermore the use of icons in the Nav bar has also been successful, and it is now possible to get to any page on the site from any page.
+In addition to this links to the index and contact page have been implemented in the footer for different pages to help any users who are unsure about what theicons mean.

+Another feature which has been successfully implemented is the animation for changing the colour around the icon link for the current page.
+This was done to help users  to see which page they are currently on and where they are in the site.
+Furthermore this animation consists of a light purple highligh which becomes blue slowly and then fades back to light purple again which keeps the number of different colours on the page down, as the light purple and blue are very similar to other colours which can be found on the page.
+In addition, the animation runs slowly enough that it won't unnesessarily draw the user's attention, but the colours are different enough that the animation can be easily recognised when the user looks at the Nav bar.

     What was implemented incorrectly:
 Although article and div-content types 1, 2 and 3 were implemented succefilly to give a 3D effect the other feature on the pages such as header, head and footer